-Directions: Use this sheet to take notes as you view the MULTIMEDIA: "Permafrost or No Permafrost, That is the Question" on the UNITE US website: (uniteusforclimate.org).
+Directions: Use this sheet to take notes as you view the VIDEO: "Permafrost or No Permafrost, That is the Question."
 Write at least one key concept for each of the four headings below then answer the extension question.

+question.

+1. Permafrost is ound primarily in the

+Clues on the surface

+, , , , , , , , , , , , , , , , , , ,

-Clues on the surface Extension: What permafrost "clues" have you seen in your community?
-Extension, what permanose claes have you seen in your community.
-View from the air Extension: Have you ever flown over permafrost landforms?
+Extension: Wha t permafrost "clues" have you seen in your community?

+Extension.
+With r permanose ciaes mave you seem in your community.

+View fro m the air

+Extension: Hav e you ever flown over permafrost landforms?
 What did you see?

+Extension.
+Hav you ever nown over permanost landforms: what did you see:

-NAME: TAKE NOTE
+NAME: \\\\\\TAKE NOTE